-Recent Changes in County-Level Maize Production in the United States: Spatial-Temporal Patterns, Climatic Drivers and the Implications for Crop Modelling
+Recent Changes in County-Level Maize Production in the United States: Spatial-temporal Patterns, Climatic Drivers and the Implications for Crop Modelling

 Abstract